Nepal

 Kathmandu 44600

-The Annapurna Base Camp Trek is one of Nepal’s classic treks leading you to the base camp of Mount Annapurna at 4,130 m.
-During the journey, you come across stony trails, dense forests, pristine rivers, and more.
-One can enjoy the panoramic view of the Annapurna mountain range while on the trek.
+The Annapurna Base Camp Trek is one of Nepal’s iconic trekking routes, leading you to the base of Mount Annapurna at 4,130 meters.
+Along the way, you’ll trek through rocky paths, dense forests, and crystal-clear rivers, all while enjoying spectacular views of the Annapurna mountain range.

 Category | Facts |